DeviationTX/deviation-manual/source/ch_model.rst

 .. macro:: floatimg images/|target|/ch_model/model_icon.png

 **Icon**: Choose the model’s icon.
-Additional model icons can be installed (see 2.3USB & File-system).
+Additional model icons can be installed (see :ref:`usb-file-system`).

 .. macro:: floatimg images/|target|/ch_model/helicopter_opts.png

 .. container::

    **Model Type**: Set the model-type available options are Heli and Plane.
 Helicopter models have an additional configuration page that can be accessed by clicking the Model type.
-The options for SwashType are identical to the ones in `Swash Configuration`_.
+The options for SwashType are identical to the ones in :ref:`swash-configuration`.

    If you switch from model type Helicopter this will change the Mixer GUI to Advanced automatically because the Standard GUI only supports helicopters.